 Suppose Jack owns a grocery store.
-He wishes to expand his business and through mezzanine financing, he manages to avail a loan of $10,000 while giving warrants to the lenders.
+He wishes to expand his business and through mezzanine financing, he manages to avail of a loan of $10,000 while giving warrants to the lenders.
 Due to some circumstances, Jack fails to repay the loan in the fixed tenure.
-Subsequently the lenders take up the agreed upon ownership share in his shop and sell it off to recover the money.
+Subsequently, the lenders take up the agreed-upon ownership share in his shop and sell it off to recover the money.

 How Does Mezzanine Financing Work?

 Mezzanine financing is often referred to as the highest risk form of debt.
 But this high risk on the part of the borrowers offers the highest rewards to the lenders.
 The founders look for an investor willing to provide funds in the form of subordinated debts with a fixed rate of interest.
 These debts have pre-notioned warrants that allow the investor to convert the debt into equity in the future.
 Usually, the value of loans ranges between $500,00 to $5 million over a tenure of 5-7 years.